 Fair Housing in Chester County

 The Fair Housing Act prohibits discrimination in housing because of Race or Color, National Origin, Religion, Sex, Familial status (including children under the age of 18 living with parents or legal custodians; pregnant women and people securing custody of children under 18), and Disability.
-Click here for more information on Fair Housing in Chester County.
+Learn more about fair housing in Chester County.

 Aging In Place

 Aging in Place is defined by the Centers for Disease Control and Prevention (CDC) as "the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level."
 As many in Chester County age into retirement, Aging in Place will likely become a more widespread concern.
 Aging in place makes use of existing dwellings and community resources.
 Municipalities can help residents age in place through their regulations and policies.
-Click here for more information on the topic of Aging in Place.
+Learn more about aging in place.

 Gentrification is a trend in urban neighborhoods, which can result in increased property values and displacement of lower-income families.
-Click here to see strategies for addressing gentrification in a community.
+See strategies for addressing gentrification in a community.